Heads to measure Laser Peak Power and Pulse Shape

 All of these Heads are designed to measure the peak power of a pulsed laser.
 Most have a head with an integrating sphere to attenuate the light (see sketch below).
 This system gives a very wide acceptance angle so that it can measure accurately the diverging light from the end of an optical fibre (See separate page Principles of Integrating Spheres).
 For most of these Diffusing Heads the response time is close to 1ns.

-For measurements at very low peak powers we use a lens to collect the light directly onto the photo diode.
-This allows the measurement of the very low power returning from a distant diffuse target (often less than a microwatt).
+For measurements at very low peak powers we use a lens to collect the light onto the photo diode.
+This allows the measurement of the very low power pulse returning from a distant diffuse target (often less than a microwatt).
 Unfortunately, the acceptance angle is now only a few degrees, but this alignment is actually quite easy to achieve.
 The most sensitive Heads also have amplifiers but this then limits the rise time to 5-15ns depending on the gain required.

 All the Heads are intended for use with either a fast 50 Ohm ’Scope or the optional Peak Power Module (see Specification at end of this web page).